 How do you do that?

-Before I do that though I will give you a quick overview of how dracaena leaves actually grow so that you can tell when your plant starts the recovery process.
+Before I do that though I will give you a quick overview of how dracaena leaves actually grow.
+We know this you will be able to tell when your plant starts the recovery process.

 How Dracaena grow new leaves & how to use that knowledge to revive your plant